danthe42/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track or took a  wrong maneuver.
 To improve the driving behavior in these cases, I recorded short clips around that area taking that specific maneuver multiple times, then trained the network with it.

+After training on the data of one track, I usually encountered with the problem that the network "forgot" how to drive on the other track.
+As a solution, I've used data points from different driving logs, mainly with data from both tracks in the training dataset.
+It works, because thedata points are completely independent of each other, so they could be mixed, or shuffled.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 213-247) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 213-247) consisted of a convolutional neural network with the following layers and layer sizes:

 _________________________________________________________________
 Layer (type)                 Output Shape              Param #